 It isn’t often that life throws a time machine your way, so hop in when it does.
 And by ‘hop in’, we mean travel a short 1.5-hour drive to Daylesford Victoria.
 Nestled between Ballarat and Bendigo in the Great Dividing Range, this rural Victorian town is the history lesson we all should’ve received at school.
 Admittedly, this conclusion may have something to do with the town’s rich mineral springs, captivating Victorian-era architecture and up-and-coming food scene.
 Nevertheless, we promise at the end of this history lesson you’ll leave with rejuvenated pores and a stomach of the region’s best wine and cheese … which beats an essay deadline any day.
+Ready to start planning your trip?
 Read on for our top picks of things to do in Daylesford.

 The historic Hepburn Bathhouse has been providing wellness bathing since 1895 - wow!
 Whether you're after a mineral bath, or spa experience - you'll find something for you.
 Wanna stay for more than just an afternoon?
 There are 10 luxury villas too from $295/night for you to turn that relaxing afternoon into a weekend retreat.

 If you really want to delve into a traditional country market and discover those second-hand prizes, the Mills Market is right up your alley.The warehouse has all the trinkets and artisan homewares to fill your big city apartment, keeping you stylish but also extremely down to earth.
 Be prepared to stay for hours, as this maze engulfs you with its endless rows of stalls.
 For the foodies among us, set aside some time to visit the Daylesford Farmers Market on the firstSaturday of every month.
 The market reels in fresh produce from all aroundDaylesford and its surrounding farms.